brendam/academic-kickstart/content/publication/identifying_bots_in_the_australian_twittersphere/index.md

   - 1

 # Publication name and optional abbreviated version.
-publication: ACM Proceedings of the 9th International Conference on Social Media and Society (SMSociety '18)
+publication: ACM Proceedings of the 8th International Conference on Social Media & Society (SMSociety '17)
-publication_short: "SMSociety '18"
+publication_short: "SMSociety '17"

 # Abstract.
-abstract: "Sharing platforms for creative content are often closely connected to general purpose social media platforms like Twitter.
-This also means that coordinated and automated mechanisms for promoting such content are likely to span both sites: spammers and bots operate across both platforms.
-This work-in-progress paper presents first results from an effort to develop activity metrics that enable the detection of Twitter bots promoting SoundCloud content."
+abstract: "Identification of bots on Twitter can be difficult, and successful approaches often use an iterative workflow, applying different techniques to identify discrete groups of bots.
+This paper presents first results of the application of this iterative workflow to the Australian TrISMA collection, which contains the tweets of over 4 million Twitter accounts identified as being Australian.
+To our knowledge, this research undertakes the first comprehensive identification of bots in the Australian Twittersphere.
+The identified bots are then classified by bot type before the proportion of overall account and tweet numbers they represent is determined."

 # Summary.
 An optional shortened abstract.
 summary: ""

 # Digital Object Identifier (DOI)
-doi: "10.1145/3217804.3217923"
+doi: "10.1145/3097286.3097335"

 # Is this a featured publication? (true/false)
 featured: false